[Updated September 20, 2018]

-As the prior scandal escalated to 87 million compromised users, until the growing privacy concerns are resolved, ScanMyPhotos urges against uploading pictures to Facebook.
+Remember when the biggest news was the prior Facebook scandal that escalated to 87 million compromised users?
+Then, so much more.
+Until the growing privacy concerns are resolved, ScanMyPhotos urges against uploading pictures to Facebook.
 Since this original post, even more chaos has ensued.

 We were rooting for Facebook, the social networking company, but they lost our trust and must restore its forfeited trust with an impenetrable fix to all data breaches.